datenimperator/unique-id/README.md

     $ gem install unique_id

+### Requirements

+The gem has been tested with these configurations:

+* MRI Ruby 1.9.3, 2.0.0 and 2.1.1
+* sqlite3, mySQL or PostgreSQL
+* ActiveRecord 3.1 and higher

 ## Usage

 Create a database attribute which will hold the id, and activate unique_id to use it: